kennethreitz/kennethreitz.org/data/essays/2013/repository_structure_and_python.md

 ```
-Location: ./sample/ or ./sample.pyPurpose: The code of interest.
+Location: ./sample/ or ./sample.py
+Purpose: The code of interest.
 ```
  Your module package is the core focus of the repository.
 It should not betucked away: